SilvioPod/NetworkProg/README.md

 2) _server_ program that responds to the _bot's_ query
 3) _Command & Control_ that registers _bot_ client

 The full description can be found in the desc file.
-Use Makefile to build and execute programs
+Use Makefile to build and execute programs.